kin-labs/rewards-engine/current-KRE.md

 ## KRE 3.0

 ### The Daily Payout
 The total amount of Kin paid to developers for a day is daily_payout.
-It is based on a daily budget is adjusted based on the volatility of the price of Kin.
+It is based on a daily budget and is adjusted based on the volatility of the price of Kin.

 ```
 daily_budget = 250,000,000 Kin